tektutor/openshift-aug-2026/Day2/README.md

 ## Info - Types of applications supported in Kubernetes/Openshift
 <pre>
 - Stateless application ( Deployment )
-- Stateful appliaction ( StatefultSet )
+- Stateful appliaction ( StatefulSet )
 - one time application that stops after some time ( Job )
 - recurring tasks that every on a schedule day, time and once the task completes, it stops running (CronJob)
 - there are special purpose applications like (DaemonSet)